 “A cage.
 To stay behind bars until use and old age accept them and all chance of valor has gone beyond recall or desire.”

 More than anything I want adventure in my life.
 A standard 9-5 existence would be a slow death for me.
 A cage.
 The thing I fear the most.
 This is the fate I saw for myself if I could not escape Vero.
-But after everything that I went through this year I did not have strength to make a way out on my own.
+But after everything that I went through this year, I did not have the strength to make a way out on my own.
 So I let it go and tried to accept the cage.

 A friend of mine expressed interest in attending a conference that my church in Nashville was hosting and I agreed to go.
 Secretly I was reluctant to go.
-I had worked to hard to kill the dream and I didn’t want it to be reawakened only to be disappointed.
+I had worked too hard to kill the dream and I didn’t want it to be reawakened only to be disappointed.

 So I prayed.
 “God, if you want me to move I need you to make it obvious, make it easy and do it this weekend.”
 If God didn’t show me an open door with a neon sign pointing to it I was going to start putting roots down in Vero.

 As I showed my friends around Nashville I got the overwhelming feeling of “home”.
 Walking downtown and driving through the parks all felt like I was supposed to be there.
-When I stood in worship at my church the first night of the conference I felt the tangible presence of God for the first time this year.
+When I stood in worship at my church on the first night of the conference I felt the tangible presence of God for the first time this year.
 I felt Him hold me.
 With tears streaming down my face I asked Him to please make a way for me to return to Nashville.
-In response He whispered, “I will level the mountains before you.
+In response, He whispered, “I will level the mountains before you.
 All you will have to do is walk over them.”

 The faint glimmer of hope grew into a soft glow.
 The only thing keeping me from moving was a place to stay.
 I want to attend the second year of the ministry school I went to several years ago.
 (My next blog will go into why.)
-The school runs September to May.
-I needed to find a place with room for me and my children to stay during those months which would allow me to focus on the school and give me time to find a long term living solution.
+The school runs from September to May.
+I needed to find a place with room for me and my children to stay during those months which would allow me to focus on school and give me time to find a long-term living solution.